 We believe the best option for refugee families is voluntary repatriation.
 We work with governments and partners to help refugees go home when it’s safe to do so.
 We also help refugees integrate into countries where they have found refuge, or resettle in countries, like Canada.

 Resettlement is a precious and often life-saving opportunity for refugees.
 Unfortunately, the need for resettlement far exceeds available spaces.
-In 2014, nearly 100,000 people (less than 1% of the refugee population) were given sanctuary in countries like Canada, the United States and Australia—the vast majority with UNHCR’s help.
+In 2016, only 126,000 people (less than 1% of the refugee population) were resettled in countries like Canada, the United States and Australia.